The ABCs of Frugality: 8 Simple Rules to Spending Less and Enjoying Life More

 Other areas to consider examining are insurance rates (raising deductibles) or less expensive vacations.
 Any place money is spent is always a place to re-examine how that money is spent.

-G. Stuff the Stuff
+7. Stuff the stuff.

 Many Americans simply have too much stuff.
 The attic, the cellar, the back of closets and even those ubiquitous self-storage centers are crammed with stuff not used in years.
 Assess what is in storage.
 Recycle what is not used.
 Before shopping for new things, look around.
 Maybe it is already there.
 Put the creative hat on and reuse what is already on hand.

-H. Delay the Gratification
+8. Delay the gratification.

 Another way of delaying gratification is to keep your car longer, or buy an appliance only when it is on its last leg and you’ve researched a replacement.
 However it is reached, stalling the impulse to buy is a solid, frugal decision.

-Frugality starts when the realization that our money is ours.
+Frugality starts with the realization that our money is ours.
 Using it wisely is a tradition that goes further back than Ben Franklin.
 As a culture, we have strayed from that principle.
 Remember that being frugal is not being cheap.
 It is about getting value.
 It’s spending our money where it matters and never wasting money.
 This is the basic frugal tenet.

 Pin It on Pinterest